nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

 <br/>

-This is the new Controller, which is configured to watch the K8s environment, the `nginx-ingress Service` object, and send API updates to the Nginx LB Server when there are changes.
+This is the new Controller, which is configured to watch the K8s environment, the `nginx-ingress Service` object, and send API updates to the NGINX LB Server when there are changes.
 It only requires three things.

 - New kubernetes namespace and RBAC
 - NKL ConfigMap, to configure the Controller